 Reading is essential if you want to be a writer.
 From Stephen King, “If you don't have time to read, you don't have the time (or the tools) to write.
 Simple as that.”

 What can you do on GoodReads?
 Let’s take a look, if you are a reader, you will love this!
-If you are a reluctant reader, you can find just the right book easily.
+You can find just the right book easily if you are a reluctant reader.

 1. Set up a profile on Goodreads